-Posted about 10 years ago by Philip Ingram
+Posted over 10 years ago by Philip Ingram

 Occuring in early august of 2009, BugMash09 was a Rails bug squashing event hosted by Railsbridge.
 The event had many sponsors offering various gifts to those who contributed.
 Many thanks to the sponsors for providing a great event.